tadhgcreedon/Canary/README.md

     - indicate whether you are a morning lark (tasks sort by most challenging in the morning, least challenging later in the day), or a night owl (vice versa) -> not yet implemented

-    - pick a theme for Canary -> not yet implemented
+    - pick a theme for Canary

     - toggle notifications on/off -> not yet implemented.